bradyp19/soc-in-the-box-2025/ansible-scripts/velociraptor/README.md

 ```

 # After playbook runs
+IP address is subject to change.
+Example listed below.

 Velociraptor GUI is located at 10.3.10.2:8889

 Default login information: admin:password
 - Automatically installs client on the kali machine.